Frisian National Party: History

 The party has been a part of the Frisian provincial executive since 2011.
 As of 2025, it has 49 members in 11 of the 18 Frisian municipal councils.
 It co-operates in the municipal executives of Tytsjerksteradiel, Waadhoeke, and Noardeast-Fryslân.
 In Wûnseradiel and Achtkarspelen, the party supplied the mayor.
 Since 2020, the FNP supplies the mayor of Noardeast-Fryslân.

-In July 2025, the party announced its intention to participate in the 2025 general election, with Aant Jelle Soepboer as its lead candidate.
+The party announced participated in the 2025 general election, with Aant Jelle Soepboer as its lead candidate, but it did not secure any seats in the House of Representatives.

 Ideology

 The FNP is a regionalist party which advocates a federal political system with more autonomy for Friesland.
 It also calls for protection and recognition of the Frisian language, conservation of the Frisian landscape, and Frisian control over its gas reserves.

 In a survey conducted in 2009, FNP members were asked to place themselves on a 7-point left–right spectrum.
 Of 554 respondents, 60.65% identified as either centrist, centre-left or centre-right (scores 3 to 5).
-A relative majority (156 respondents, 28.16%) placed themselves just left of the centre (score 3).
+A plurality of respondents (156, or 28.16%) placed themselves just left of the centre (score 3).